flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/generate-docs-based-on-templates/generating-from-html-templates.md

   * customId = client ID
   * templateName = the name of the template to be used
   * language
-  * version
-  * draft
   * includeBarcode
-  * data = a map containing the values that should be replaced in the document template; the keys used in the map should match the ones defined in the html template
+  * data = a map containing the values that should be replaced in the document template; the keys used in the map should match the ones defined in the HTML template

 Example: